coastalwhite/simpleserial-c-template/README.md

 ## Usage

+> Note: when using this repository remember to pull in the submodule with
+> `git submodule update --init`.

 One can adjust the `main.c` as one sees fit to implement their own algorithm.
 Setting one of the platforms speicified in the *PLATFORMS.md* in the *makefile* will create the output files for that specified platform.
 By default it is set